MicrosoftDocs/azure-monitor-docs/articles/service-health/alerts-activity-log-service-notifications-portal.md

 You can receive an alert when Azure sends Service Health notifications to your Azure subscription.
 You can configure the alert based on:

-- The class of service health notification (Service issues, Planned maintenance, Health advisories, Security advisories).
+- The class of service health notification (Service issues, Planned maintenance, Health advisories, Security advisories)
-- The subscription affected
+- The subscription that is affected
-- The service(s) affected
+- The services that are affected
-- The region(s) affected
+- The regions that are affected

 > [!NOTE]
 > Service Health notifications do not send alerts for resource health events.